ibm-cloud-docs/power-iaas/pricing.md

 [^2]: If the machine type is S922 and operating system is IBM i, IBM i supports maximum of 4 cores per VM.

-[^3]: Power System S1022 is available only in WDC07
+[^3]: Power System S1022 is available only in WDC07.

+[^4]: If the machine type is S1022 and operating system is IBM i, IBM i supports maximum of 4 cores per VM.

 It's important to note that a system's theoretical maximum depends on the data center.
 Also, the {{site.data.keyword.powerSys_notm}} development team enforces the current available resources within each data center.
 With these processing maximums, the {{site.data.keyword.powerSys_notm}} can meet any business workload requirement.
 {: shortdesc}